 You will be more alert as you read.
 It isn’t that the Holy Spirit can’t speak to a tired mind, but if you have been habitually tired and worn, you will notice a huge difference once you have moved to a healthier lifestyle.

-2. Detecting progress in CBLT ministry
+2. Detecting progress in ministry

 Your mind will be clearer to focus on the ministry and what should be happening there.